Reading Today: 2008 May 14

 Robin Adelson, executive director of CBC, closed the evening, noting that Children's Book Week is the longest running literacy promotion event in the United States.
 She cited the International Reading Association, noting that the nominees and prize winners for the Children's Choice Book Awards all are drawn from the Children’s Choices booklist, which has been compiled annually by a joint committee of IRA and CBC for more than 30 years, based on the votes of children.

-CBC website.
+For further information about Children's Book Week and the other activities of the Children's Book Council, visit the CBC website.
 For further information about the Children's Choices booklist, visit the IRA website.
 Watch for the annotated Children's Choices list for this year to appear in the October issue of The Reading Teacher.